liferay/liferay-docs/develop/tutorials/articles/244-liferay-js-api/02-working-with-urls-in-javascript.markdown

 ## Liferay.currentURLEncoded [](id=liferay-current-url-encoded)

-The `Liferay.currentURLEncoded` variable holds the path of the current URL from the server root encoded in ACII for safe transmission over the Internet.
+The `Liferay.currentURLEncoded` variable holds the path of the current URL from the server root encoded in ASCII for safe transmission over the Internet.

-For example, if checked from `my.domain.com/es/web/guest/home`, the value will be `%2Fes%2Fweb%2Fguest%2Fhome`, as shown below:
+For example, if checked from `my.domain.com/es/web/guest/home`, the value is `%2Fes%2Fweb%2Fguest%2Fhome`, as shown below:

     // Inside my.domain.com/es/web/guest/home
     console.log(Liferay.currentURLEncoded); // "%2Fes%2Fweb%2Fguest%2Fhome"

 Now you know how to manipulate URLs using methods within the `Liferay` global JavaScript object.